ethereum/consensus-specs/specs/phase0/p2p-interface.md

 #### Attestation subnets

 Attestation subnets are used to propagate unaggregated attestations to subsections of the network.
-Their `TopicName`s are:
+Their `Name`s are:

 - `committee_index{subnet_id}_beacon_attestation` - These topics are used to propagate unaggregated attestations to the subnet `subnet_id` (typically beacon and persistent committees) to be aggregated before being gossiped to `beacon_aggregate_and_proof`.
 The following validations MUST pass before forwarding the `attestation` on the subnet.
     - The attestation's committee index (`attestation.data.index`) is for the correct subnet.